pohara60/cross_number/Design.md

 - Variables are single letters
 - Sequences of nunbers, variables and parentheses have implicit multiplication

-Enhancements:
+Enhancements - implemented:
 - Value generating functions #primes, #squares etc
 - Monadic functions $dp, $ds
-- Need to add other clue values as variables in expressions.
+- Clue values as variables in expressions.

 ## Clue Solution

 Process
 1. Update digit possibles from overlapping clues
 2. Get clue values
-3. Update clue values
+3. Update clue values, see below
 4. Update digit possibles from values
 5. Update variable possible values

-### Get Clue Values Expression
+### Get Clue Values Expression - implemented

-1. Get variable values, get cartesian product count, if too high then exit
+1. Get variable (and clue) values, get cartesian product count, if too high then exit
+   a.
+If clue values not (yet) available, may be able to generate from possible digits, to resolve mutual dependencies between clues
 2. For each combination of variables
    a.
 Evaluate expression
    b.
 If value not right length skip
    c.
 Validate value - digits check or custom function
    d.
-If valid save value and variable values
+If valid save clue value and variable values

-### Enhancements
+### Enhancement Notes - implemented

 Generating functions return multiple values, so expression evaluator is a generator.
 - Logical functions do not return invalid values.
-- Many puzzles do not have generators, just simple expressions, so could optimise this?
-At whole expression or sub-expression?
+- Many puzzles do not have generators, just simple expressions, so optimise this.

 When stop calling generator?
 - When expression is too high?
 Normally assume generator produces increasing values, so can abort generation.
-But what about decreasing sub-expressions like minus/divide?
+Need to cope with decreasing sub-expressions like minus/divide.
 - Have limits applied to every sub-expression, to filter values in desired range.
   - Need to increase limits for decreasing operators.
   - Difficult if both sides of operator are generators.